shrimanasa/RescueCloud/README.md

 Example questions:

-- “Why was the latest backup rejected?”
+- "Why was the latest backup rejected?"
-- “Which anomaly triggered the compromise window?”
+- "Which anomaly triggered the compromise window?"
-- “What validation checks failed?”
+- "What validation checks failed?"
-- “Which clean backup was selected?”
+- "Which clean backup was selected?"
-- “What should the operator verify next?”
+- "What should the operator verify next?"

 The assistant is intentionally separated from the recovery policy engine to reduce the risk of hallucinated recovery decisions.